Towards an M5-Brane Model III: Self-Duality from Additional Trivial Fields: The six-dimensional supersymmetric field theory

 \subsection{Field theory Lagrangian}

 Having discussed the gauge structure, we can now present the full field theory, as given in~\cite{Saemann:2017zpd}.
-The field content is mostly arranged into supermultiplets of six-dimensional Minkow\-ski space as indicated in figure~\ref{fig:supermultiplets}.
+The field content is mostly arranged into supermultiplets of six-dimensional Minkow\-ski space as indicated in table~\ref{fig:supermultiplets}.

 The $2\times 2N^2$ scalar fields $q^i$ and the $2 N^2$ symplectic Majorana spinors $\psi$ in the hypermultiplet take values in a representation of $\frg_t$ obtained by embedding this Lie algebra into $\frsp(N^2)$, cf.~\cite{Samtleben:2012fb,Saemann:2017zpd}.
 On the underlying representation space, we have the bilinear pairing